United4Surveillance/signal-detection-tool/CONTRIBUTING.md

 - Write clear and descriptive code comments
 - For documentation use [roxygen comments](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html).
 - Keep dependencies updated and minimize external dependencies where possible.
+- For repository structure use [devtools package skeleton](https://bookdown.org/rdpeng/RProgDA/the-devtools-package.html)
+- The code should be compatible/runnable with R-version 4.0.2

 ### Commit Message Guidelines